foldda/charian/README.md

 ## Getting Started

-It's very easy to get started with Charian, although it's beneficial if one can put its usage in the context of UDT, as explained below.
+Setting up and using Charian are easy and intuitive, as explained below.

 ### Setup

-Charian has no installation nor it has any third-party dependency.
-Although you can maintain Charian as an external binary package, it's best to include Charian's two simple source files directly in your project so they can be compiled and built as an integral part of your program, and it'll give you better insight for debugging too.
+The recommended way to set up and use Charian is to include the (only) two source files directly in your project and make references in your code to the API.
+This means Charian's source code will be compiled and built as an integral part of your program, and will give you better insight and transparency during debugging too.

+Charian has nothing else that requires setup or installation, nor it has any 3rd party dependency.

 ### Using the API (aka “data packing”)

 Data Packing is a term referring to the conceptual steps involved when using Charian for UDT.
-Imagine we’re moving house, we would need to pack and unpack the household items from boxes before and after the move.
-The steps of transporting data in a UDT container are similar, except in UDT a client would be using Charian for packing and unpacking data items before and after the container being transported.
+Imagine you’re moving house, the freight company would only be responsible for transporting the packed boxes, while you would be responsible for packing and unpacking the household items into and from the boxes.
+This analogy makes it easy to understand data transport using Charian - what you need to do are really just "packing" and "unpacking" the data items into and from a provided container, and leave the job of transporting the container (i.e. a produced RDA string) as a separate task, which would vary depending on your preference and requirement of the data transport method to be used.

-The Charian API is modeled for facilitating this operation: the Rda class is the container to be used for “packing into” and "unpacking from"; the IRda interface simply signifies the methods to be implemented are the places to do data packing and unpacking.
+The Charian API is modeled for facilitating such operation: the Rda class is the container to be used for “packing” and "unpacking" data items; the IRda interface simply specifies that the ToRda() method is the place to implement the data-packing logic, and the FromRda() method is where you "unpack" (i.e. retrieve and consume) data items from a received container.
+The examples below demonstrate these operations.

-The following examples demonstrate some basic uses of Charian.
-The other good place for example usage of the API is the test cases which are included as part of the source code of this repo.
+PS.
+The other good place for examples of using the API is the test cases which are included as part of the source code of this repo.

 ### Demo #1 - Transporting primitive data items in an RDA string